Commercial Manager - Science

 Good understanding of complex policies and guidance and being able to interpret, explain and apply them to senior stakeholders to support decision making.

-Experience of Public Sector Contracts.Job Offer
+Experience of Public Sector Contracts and Frameworks.Job Offer

 Basic Salary £46,160